pulumi/docs/content/registry/packages/google-native/api-docs/cloudbuild/v1/getbuild/_index.md

         <span class="property-indicator"></span>
         <span class="property-type">Dictionary&lt;string, string&gt;</span>
     </dt>
     <dd>{{% md %}}Stores timing information for phases of the build.
-Valid keys are: * BUILD: time to execute all build steps * PUSH: time to push all specified images. * FETCHSOURCE: time to fetch source.
+Valid keys are: * BUILD: time to execute all build steps. * PUSH: time to push all specified images. * FETCHSOURCE: time to fetch source. * SETUPBUILD: time to set up build.
 If the build does not specify source or images, these keys will not be included.{{% /md %}}</dd><dt class="property-"
             title="">
         <span id="warnings_csharp">
 <a href="#warnings_csharp" style="color: inherit; text-decoration: inherit;">Warnings</a>